pepperonas/apply-ai/README.md

 - **Supports both "Offer" and "Wanted" listings**

 ### 💼 LinkedIn Integration
-- **AI-powered content optimization** for articles, posts, and comments
+- **AI-powered content optimization** for articles, posts, comments, and chat messages
 - **Article optimization** - optimize title and content with professional formatting
   - Instant button detection (no refresh needed)
   - Works on `/article/new/` and `/article/edit/` pages